Home

 • When swinging your arms, you should feel the same pull and motion you feel while rocking on a swing.

-• Remember to relax your upper body (shoulders and neck) while swinging your arms loosely from the shoulder sockets back and forth.
+• Relax your upper body (shoulders and neck) and swing your arms loosely from the shoulder sockets back and forth.
 Do not rotate the shoulder when swinging!

-Now that you know the basics of arm swing, try it out while doing some dry-land exercises in front of a mirror.
+Now that you know the basics, practice in front of a mirror with your skates off.
 (Remember the rule of opposite arm, opposite leg.)

 Practice: